TrevorJulga/Stat-172-Final-Project/README.md

 graphs.R - This produces our graphs.

 model_y1(commented).R - This is the code for our models.
-The current script gives the "full" model.
-If you uncomment line 19, the code will produce our subset model which is strictly seniors that live alone.
+The current script gives the "full" model (the model that was trained off all households in Iowa which is used to make conclusions about households with at least one senior living it in).
+If you uncomment line 19, the code will produce our subset model (the model that was trained off only households with a senior that lived alone in Iowa which is used to make conclusions about households with only one senior living alone).

 #### Using Our Code
 After downloading the 5 R Studio files, you can easily duplicate our results by running the two cleaning scripts first, then the model_y1 script, then the RandomForestVariableImportance script, and finally the graphs script if you are looking to see the cloropleth graphs we have produced.